Architecture Perspective

 • Violations: If additional dependencies are introduced, which contradict the modeled policies, Teamscale will mark them as violations of the architecture.
 Violations can be defined to be treated as regular findings in Teamscale.
 This can be configured while editing the architecture.

 • Orphans : Types/files that reside within the scope of the architecture, but are not mapped to a component, are regarded as so-called orphans.
-These orphans can be defined to be findings in Teamscale.
-This is to be configured while editing the architecture.
+These orphans can be defined to be findings in Teamscale by setting the findings creation mode to "Violation & unmatched types".

 The code adheres to the specified allow or deny policy.